 In her spare time Lorraine enjoys reading and gardening.
 Her favourite haunts in Toronto are the Art Gallery of Ontario and The Royal Ontario Museum.

 Samantha Peck is passionate about helping people and groups achieve their goals.
 In her ten years with Family Councils Ontario (formerly Family Councils’ Program) she has supported thousands of family members and Long-Term Care Home staff in improving their work to achieve the best possible outcomes.
 She focusses on communications and education efforts that facilitate knowledge exchange and improve capacity.
-Samantha holds an Honours B.A. from York University, Advanced Client-Directed Case Management and Volunteer Management post-graduate certificates from Humber College, and is currently working on her Project Management Certificate from University of Toronto.
+Samantha holds an Honours B.A. from York University, Advanced Client-Directed Case Management and Volunteer Management post-graduate certificates from Humber College, Project Management Certificate from University of Toronto. and is currently working on her Masters Certificate in Adult Training and Development from the Schulich Executive Education Centre.